Nav-aggarwal09/ATDPServer/README.md

 # ATDPServer
-Client server file transfer for ATDP Berkley 2016
+Multithreaded TCP Client server file transfer made in summer 2016.

+Run the server first then the client file to connect to the server